Generalised global supersolutions with mass control for systems with taxis: Preliminaries

 \section{Preliminaries}

-A number of notational conventions are used in this paper for the sake of conciseness: \begin{Notation} ~ \begin{enumerate}[(1)] \item For any index $i$, a quantity $C_i$ denotes a positive constant or function. \item Dependence upon such parameters as: the space { dimension $N$}, domain $\Omega$, function $c$, the $L^1$-norms of the initial conditions $u_0$ and $v_0$, as well as constants $a$ and $b$ (are introduced below) is mostly {\bf not} indicated in an explicit way. \item Given $n,l\in\N$, we introduce the cut-offs
+A number of notational conventions are used in this paper for the sake of conciseness: \begin{notation} ~ \begin{enumerate}[(1)] \item For any index $i$, a quantity $C_i$ denotes a positive constant or function. \item Dependence upon such parameters as: the space { dimension $N$}, domain $\Omega$, function $c$, the $L^1$-norms of the initial conditions $u_0$ and $v_0$, as well as constants $a$ and $b$ (are introduced below) is mostly {\bf not} indicated in an explicit way. \item Terms $\overline{u_k}, \overline{u_{k_m}},\overline{v_k}$, $\overline{v_{k_m}}$ are to be understood in the same fashion. \end{enumerate} \end{notation}